 Self Exclusion Program

-Please note that three of our member companies, Ameristar Casino, Fortune Valley Casino and The Isle/Lady Luck Black Hawk consider self-exclusion a permanent decision, and these properties will not allow persons who rescind their self-exclusion applications to gamble at their facilities.
+Please note that two of our member companies, Ameristar Casino and The Isle/Lady Luck Black Hawk consider self-exclusion a permanent decision, and these properties will not allow persons who rescind their self-exclusion applications to gamble at their facilities.

 Here are two publications by the American Gaming Association that will help gamblers understand the odds of different casinos games, and learn how slot machines operate and how they are regulated.